 Music plays a huge role in exercising.
-Whether you’re looking to run that extra mile, or do a couple extra reps, the right song can make all the difference.
+Whether you’re looking to run that extra mile, or do a couple of extra reps, the right song can make all the difference.
 Here’s a list of favorite exercise songs to help push you through the hardest part of your workout.

 In an ideal world, I’d be the kind of person who can jump out of bed EXCITED about working up a sweaty hog sweat first thing in the morning.
 You know, someone who’s intrinsically motivated to make exercise a priority 4-5 times a week regardless of how tired and lazy they are.
 You know the person I’m talking about?